liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

         <input type="submit" value="addFileEntry(file)"/>
     </form>

-As you see, it's a common upload form that invokes the `addFileEntry` method of the `DLAppService` class.
+Thyis common upload form that invokes the `addFileEntry` method of the `DLAppService` class.

 #### JSON RPC

-JSON Web Service may be invoked using [JSON RPC](http://json-rpc.org/).
-A good part of JSON RPC 2.0 specification is supported in Liferay JSON Web Services.
-One limitation is parameters may be passed only as *named* parameters;
+You can invoke JSON Web Service using [JSON RPC](http://json-rpc.org/).
+Most of the JSON RPC 2.0 specification is supported in Liferay JSON Web Services.
+One important limitation is that parameters must be passed in as *named* parameters;
 positional parameters are not supported, as there are too many overloaded methods for convenient use of positional parameters.

-Here is an example of invoking a JSON web service using JSON RPC:
+Here's an example of invoking a JSON web service using JSON RPC:

     POST http://localhost:8080/api/secure/jsonws/dlapp
     {